 In 219 he founded the city of Taungdwin and gave it the name Rammavati.

-The three Dynasties *
+The Three Dynasties

-Theinhko's groom came up and said 'Ho!
+Theinhko' s groom came up and said 'Ho!
 Farmer, why strike thou our master?'
 He answered 'Thy king hath plucked and eaten my cucumber.
 Did I not well to strike him?'
 And the groom spake winding words and said 'O farmer, he who slays a king, becomes a king.'

 The story then continues on mentioning that the Pagan Court crowned the Cucumber Gardener as their next king under the name of Nyaung Sarahan.
-His reign was however short as the next seed of the ancient Anuruddha lineage of Pagan King emerged to claim back the Pagan throne.
-As we shall see, the lineage of the Cucumber Gardener stayed on and reemerged, not at Pagan, but at the Angkorian site under the name of the Sweet Cucumber king.
+His reign was however short as the next seed of the ancient Anuruddha lineage emerged to claim back the Pagan throne.
+As we shall see, the lineage of the Cucumber Gardener stayed on and reemerged, not at Pagan, but at the Angkorean site under the name of the Sweet Cucumber king.
 At the mean time, the Burmese tradition relates the next King of Pagan to a son of the late king Tannek.

 One of the queen of king Tannek, what time Sale Ngahkwe killed the king and came to the throne, ran down from the palace with a child in her womb, for she would not brook becoming queen to Ngahkwe.
 She dwelt in Kyaungbyu, which is known as Nagakyaung.
 There, Kyaungbyumin was born.